Fair and Efficient Investment in Public Transportation

-Upgrading a limited number of edges in a network has also been considered for related network optimization problems. \citet{campbell2006upgrading} pursue the goal to minimize worst-case travel times in a network as measured by its diameter or radius; in contrast to our demand-driven welfare objectives, this leads to an all-pairs minimax guarantee.
-Moreover, \citet{duque2013accessibility} model network transit with a budget-constrained minimum cost flow problem.
-Vertices can demand or supply flow and the goal is to obtain a minimum cost flow when upgrading edges subject to a budget constraint.
-In principle, edges can have several upgrade levels at different costs.
-They provide an integer program formulation of their model, prove general \np-hardness, and then introduce and analyze two heuristics to solve the problem.
-While our models share the investment of a limited resource, our approach differs fundamentally.
-Modeling travel as a network flow leads to a global optimization of the network, which does not incorporate relationships between the specific start and end of of a trip.
-Finally, \citet{landete2023upgrading} study budgeted edge upgrading for the graphical traveling salesman problem.
+The problem of optimally upgrading a limited number of edges in a network has been considered for other network optimization problems. \addauthor{Campbell et al.~}\citet{campbell2006upgrading} aim to minimize worst-case travel times in a network, as measured by its diameter; in contrast to our demand-driven welfare objectives, this leads to an all-pairs minimax guarantee. \addauthor{Duque et al.~}\citet{duque2013accessibility} model network transit as a budget-constrained minimum cost flow problem.
+Vertices can demand or supply flow, and the goal is to obtain a minimum cost flow by upgrading edges subject to a budget constraint; edges can have several upgrade levels at different costs.
+The authors provide an integer program that captures this problem, prove an \np-hardness result, and then introduce and analyze two heuristics. \addauthor{Landete et al.~}\citet{landete2023upgrading} study budgeted edge upgrading for the graphical traveling salesman problem.